trothr/blog/Richard/2020/20200610-write-the-words.md

 ## A Really Cool Story

 What a great story it would have been if God healed Marilyn.
 God DOES work miracles.
-I want to let my friend snd family know about Him.
+I want to let my friend and family know about Him.
 So I thought how great it would be for them to see a miracle.

 When Marilyn was first admitted to Wexner Medical Centar (Ohio State),